School of Engineering

 January 2019 - now

 We love to collaborate with our talented colleagues.
 This time we teamed up with the Visuo-Motor Lab set within the Department of Neuroscience, Psychology and Behaviour, and led by Dr David Souto.
-The main aim of this research, conducted by Jennifer Sudkamp within a scope of PhD project supervised by David and Dr Mateusz Bocian, is to understand the eye movement and walking behaviour during road crossing in the presence of moving vehicles.
+The main aim of this research, conducted by Jennifer Sudkamp within a scope of PhD project supervised by David is to understand the eye movement and walking behaviour during road crossing in the presence of moving vehicles.
 Our investigatory approach combines classical visual psychophysics utilising stationary displays, and real-word and immersive VR environments enabling walking behaviour.
 Some of the preliminary results were presented at the European Conference on Eye Movements in Alicante, Spain, in August 2019.

 Virtual Vauxhall Gardens